West African Dance Teacher

 Body Percussionist, Step Teacher

 Meet Our Teachers

-With her MEd in Child Development and over 15 years of experience, Rachel has worked with children of all ages, cultures, and languages.
-Through organizing service projects within schools and experience traveling within a variety of cultures, Rachel realizes the importance of kindness, community and teaching children about the rest of the world.
+With her MEd in Child Development and over 18 years of experience, Rachel has worked with children of all ages, cultures, and languages.
+Through organizing service projects within schools and experience traveling within a variety of cultures, Rachel realizes the importance of kindness, community, and teaching children about the rest of the world.
 With her background in dance, she found a powerful way to bring culture and connection to children through music and dance in the outdoors.
-She is currently pursuing her PhD in Child Psychology.
+She is currently pursuing her PhD in Clinical Psychology focusing on children.

 Mestre Recruta, Chris Montiel, began Capoeira at the age of 19.
 In 2005, he graduated as a “Formado” by the United Capoeira Association (UCA), an internationally recognized capoeira school.
 In 2016, in recognition for his work, Recruta earned the title of “Mestre,”.
 In 2009, he realize his dream of opening his own academy in Hayward.
 Since 2000, he has had the privilege of being a part of the teaching collective at UCA, where he continues to regularly teach classes.
 In addition, he has worked throughout the San Francisco Bay Area in a variety public and private schools, and regularly teaches workshops for Capoeira schools around the US and abroad.

 Lamine Bangoura is a master drummer and musician from Guinea, West Africa.
 He is a djembe fola, an expert in African percussion, and has been lead percussionist and musical director for African ballets across Western Africa and the San Francisco Bay Area.
 He moved to the United States in April 2011 and has been teaching and directing classes and events since.
 Lamine carries the true spirit of Africa in his appreciation of the drum as a tool for human connection and language.